telerik/xaml-docs/controls/radgridview/grouping/programmatic-grouping.md

 # Programmatic Grouping

-Besides the built-in grouping functionality you are able to use a programmatic approach to group the data in the __RadGridView__.
-This is achieved via the __GroupDescriptors__ property of the __RadGridView__.
-This collection of __IGroupDescriptor__ objects allows you to use descriptors (GroupDescriptors or ColumnGroupDescriptors) which define the grouping criteria and the group's sorting direction for the data that is bound to the __RadGridView__.
-As this is a collection you are able not only to add, but to remove or clear the entries in it too.
+Besides the built-in grouping functionality you are able to use a programmatic approach to group the data in __RadGridView__.
+This is achieved via the __GroupDescriptors__ collection.
+This collection of __IGroupDescriptor__ objects allows you to use descriptors (__GroupDescriptor or ColumnGroupDescriptor__) to define grouping criteria and group's sorting direction for the bound data.

+>In GroupDescriptors collection you are able not only to add, but to remove or clear the entries in it too.

+## GroupDescriptor

 When you add a new descriptor to the collection, the data is automatically grouped according it.
 To learn how to create and configure descriptors take a look at the following example.